Mbeya: Airport

-Mbeya connects to the rest of Tanzania by air through Songwe Airport which was opened in December 2012.
+Mbeya connects to the rest of Tanzania by air through Songwe International Airport which was opened in December 2012.
 It is one of four major airports available in Tanzania.
 Auric Air and Tropical Air fly from Songwe to Dar es Salaam.
+Songwe International Airport is within Mbeya region and not in the new Songwe region.
+The airport is about 25 kilometers from Mbeya City center and about 2-3 kilometers from Mbeya and Songwe regions boundary which is Songwe river.

 Tourism

 The rains normally start in October and end around May, followed by a dry and cold spell between June and September.
-Conventional tourism is not a major contributor to the local economy and there are no visible months with peak tourism.
+Conventional tourism is not a major contributor to the local economy and there are no months with peak tourism.

 The city lies in the Rift Valley and is considered Csb by the Köppen-Geiger system.
 The cooler and mountainous climate in the town attracts mainly locals from other parts of the country and foreigners for the game watching and trout fishing.
 The local government has begun trying to widen tourism beyond animal and wild game viewing, and have invested in producing better mapping and developing a local tourist center.

 Well-defined hiking trails have been established to enable hikers to reach the elevated areas and bio-diverse highlands, although the trails need to be properly mapped.
 For self-sufficient hikers, there are various routes in the Poroto Mountains around the small town of Tukuyu.

 Some notable local tourist attractions in the area include: